Regularization and novel reconstruction strategies: all-at-one, bi-level

 The tangential cone condition [c]

-Convergence proofs of iterative regularization methods for solving nonlinear ill-posed inverse problems such as the Landweber iteration or the iteratively regularized Gauss-Newton method require structural assumptions on the nonlinear forward operator 𝐹 such as the tangential cone condition introduced in 1995 by Scherzer.
+Convergence proofs of iterative regularization methods for solving nonlinear ill-posed inverse problems require the tangential cone condition (TCC) to converges.
 Although powerful, the verification of this condition can be extremely challenging.
-In this work, we present a series of time-dependent benchmark inverse problems for which we can establish this important condition.
+In this work, we present, for the first time, a general framework for establishing TCC for nonlinear evolution problems, and demonstrate this for a series of benchmark problems.

 Figure.
 Illustration of the tangential cone condition describing nonlinear degree of the forward map 𝐹.